 Factors entering into the decision are the location of the stone(s) within the pet’s kidneys and any evidence that the calculi are obstructing urine flow.
 Other factors that enter into the decision as to removal of kidney stones (those actually in the kidney) are the frequency of urinary tract infections, the shape, size and number of stones and the rate at which they are increasing in size and the number of times the problem has reoccurred after prior surgeries.

 Larger calcium oxalate stones, found in the bladder, are often mixed with sandy grit of the same material.
 When this grit is present in your pet’s bladder, the lining of the bladder will be highly inflamed and thickened, so it is very difficult to find and remove every last grain of calcium oxalate.
 Any that remain after surgery serve as seeds for new calculi to develop.
 Veterinarians must be extremely careful to flush away every last grain of that material.
 But even then, up to 20% of the time, they may miss some.

-If that cost is not prohibitive to you, these are options that might spare your pet from traditional surgery.
-The outcome of any procedure this complicated can never be fully predicted, so these specialists are either expert surgeons themselves or have one close at hand.
+If that cost is not prohibitive to you, these are options that might spare your cat from the traditional surgical methods.
+The outcome of any procedure this complicated can never be fully predicted, so these specialists are either expert surgeons themselves or have them close at hand.